Permissions and user access FAQs

 You can configure the following capabilities for your custom roles:

-• Install any font or family from a shared font list only: Allows users to sync fonts and families contained only in font lists shared with them using the Monotype App.
+• Install any font or family from a shared font list only: Allows users to sync only the fonts and families included on font lists that have been shared with them using the Monotype App

-• Download font files from shared font list only: Allows users to download fonts and families contained only in font lists shared with them.
+• Download font files from shared font list only: Allows users to download only the fonts and families included on font lists that have been shared with them

-• Download web font projects SHKs: Allows users to download SHKs or self-hosting kit(s) for web fonts.
+• Download web font projects SHKs: Allows users to download SHKs (self-hosting kits) for web fonts

 • Access to web project embed code: Allows users to generate Javascript and CSS embed codes for web fonts